 The parish church of St John the Baptist is believed to date back to Norman times, although it has been much altered since.
 Substantial evidence of the Norman building is documented in the early 13th century, when the building comprised 'a nave flanked by north and south aisles, and chancel'.
 The church underwent considerable alterations in the late 14th century, when the nave and aisles were extended and a vestry added to the chancel, and again in the 16th century with the construction of the tower, perpendicular arcades and chancel arch.
 In 1770 the spire was added to the tower.
 By 1858 the existing churchyard was so overcrowded that it was deemed a potential health hazard.
-This led to a new cemetery, along with its own chapel, being opened on church-owned land in 1860.
-A major rebuilding was undertaken by 1865 under the guidance of the Reverend | H Sperling.
+This led to a new cemetery, along with its own chapel, being opened on church-owned land to the north east of the village in 1860.
+The cemetery was sited deliberately distant from the village given the belief at the time in miasma, the idea that rotting organic matter and its associated smells were responsible for outbreaks of disease.
+A major rebuilding was undertaken by 1865 under the guidance of the Reverend J H Sperling.
 The north side of the church is now approached by a yew tree avenue planted by the Arundel family about 500 years ago and thought to be one of the oldest in England.